kellpossible/toml-env/README.md

 "#,
 );

+std::env::set_var(
+    "VALUE_5",
+    "Something from Environment"
+);

 // Normally you would read this from config.toml
 // (or whatever name you want) file. std::fs::write(
     &config_path,